cognidox/OfficeToPDF/OfficeToPDF/README.txt

   /excel_max_rows <rows>    - if any worksheet in a spreadsheet document has more
                               than this number of rows, do not attempt to convert the file.
-Applies when converting with Excel /word_header_dist <pts>   - the distance (in points) from the header to the top of the page /word_footer_dist <pts>   - the distance (in points) from the footer to the bottom
+Applies when converting with Excel /excel_worksheet <num>    - only convert worksheet <num> in the workbook.
+First sheet is 1 /word_header_dist <pts>   - the distance (in points) from the header to the top of the page /word_footer_dist <pts>   - the distance (in points) from the footer to the bottom